 - 4 FAQs

 What Do the Soundbar Specs Mean?

 Soundbar wattage does not refer to the soundbar’s sound quality.
-We will be discussing other terms used in soundbar terminology later in this guide.
+We will discuss other soundbar terminology terms later in this guide.
 The overall sound quality of the normal speakers is not affected by the total watts.

-Before you begin to look at the various specs for soundbars, you must understand their meaning.
+Before looking at the various soundbars specs, you must understand their soundbar watts meaning.
 There are many specifications for soundbars as well as regular speakers.
 I will try to make it easy.

 Soundbar Watts Explained

 Watts are the power output of an amplifier.
 Watts is the measurement of power output by class d digital amplifiers.
 The power input for regular speakers is expressed in watts.